-- 33. An assessment of any forestry activity, including felling, planting or other activities, likely to affect the drinking water catchment should be included in the Environmental Statement or environmental appraisal accompanying the planning application.
-Any specific mitigation measures should be identified and incorporated into the Construction Environmental Management Plan for the site, prior to any work commencing on site. - 34.
-The Environmental Statement or environmental appraisal accompanying the planning application should include details on the harvesting/clearance process for any felling/woodland removal.
-The least disturbing method/s should be selected where possible. - 35.
-Any historic drains and ditches within the site boundary that discharge directly to a watercourse in the drinking water catchment, these should be blocked and slowly discharged to a buffer area in line with current Forestry and Water Scotland Know the Rules booklet.
-Where possible, this should be undertaken in advance of any work being carried out on site, to provide protection for watercourses during site activities.
+- An assessment of any forestry activity, including felling, planting or other activity, likely to affect the drinking water catchment should be included in the Environmental Statement or environmental appraisal accompanying the planning application.
+Any specific mitigation measures should be identified and incorporated into the Construction Environmental Management Plan for the site prior to works commencing. - The Environmental Statement or environmental appraisal accompanying the planning application should include details on the harvesting/clearance process for any felling/woodland removal.
+The least disturbing method/s should be selected where possible. - Any historic drains or ditches within the site boundary that discharge directly to a watercourse in the drinking water catchment should be blocked and slowly discharged to a buffer area in line with current Forestry and Water Know the Rules booklet.
+Where possible, this should be undertaken in advance of any work being carried out on-site, to provide protection for watercourses during site activities.